 The equivalence in this second extension is between gravity and the other charges of matter which all originate as symmetry debts of light (matter itself originates in light, being one-half of a particle-antiparticle pair).
 (The original or "great asymmetry", from which all others derive, is due to the weak force, which produced our "matter-only" Cosmos during the "Big Bang".
 The "missing antimatter" symmetry debt is carried by electric charge.)
 Time is the active and entropic principle of gravity's "location" charge.
 Charges produce forces which act to return the asymmetric material system to its original symmetric state, free electromagnetic energy (light).
 Gravity pays the entropy-"interest" on the symmetry debt of matter, creating time, history, and a compound spacetime metric (historic spacetime with temporal entropy drive) within which temporally deferred charge conservation can exist, function, and have a causal significance.
 Within spacetime, the conservation requirements of both free and bound forms of electromagnetic energy can be, must be, and are simultaneously satisfied.

-of gravitational and inertial forces, and finally (through
+the equivalence of gravitational and inertial forces, and

 (See: "Symmetry Principles of the Unified Field Theory"; "A Description of Gravitation"; "Entropy, Gravitation, and Thermodynamics"; "The Double Conservation Role of Gravity"; "Proton Decay and the 'Heat Death' of the Cosmos"; "The Conversion of Space to Time"; "Spatial vs Temporal Entropy".)